Top.Mail.Ru

 The differences are about craft, design, and price.

 Craft.
-Bali silver is made by hand — wax model, silicone mould, lost-wax casting in 925, hand finishing.
+Bali silver is made by hand — wax model, silicone mould, hand-finishing in 925, hand finishing.
 Generic «sterling silver» from a chain retailer is usually machine-cast at scale, with conveyor polishing.
 The hand-made piece carries microscopic asymmetry, file marks, and solder points — the signature of a real maker.

 Design.
 Bali silver inherits a thousand-year visual alphabet: Hindu-Buddhist ritual, royal-court ornament, temple offerings.
 Even contemporary Bali brands like STRUGA, John Hardy, or Sunaka build on this lineage in their own direction.
 Sterling silver from a generic retailer rarely has that anchored cultural language.